sidhaler/JmSscanner/README.md

 # Windows(its retarded don't ever use this version) :
 ****

 The windows version is too bugged for normal use.
-I will try to rewrite whole project into c# but in long future.
+I will try to rewrite whole project for better windows performence but in long future.

+USAGE( in cmd type ):

 `` jmsrequest.exe *ur_target* *max_port_range* ``